slevithan/oniguruma-to-es/README.md

 // → /(?<n>\p{Nd})(\p{sc=Greek})(?>\2|\1)(?:[[0a-z]&&\p{AHex}]){0,2}/v
 ```

-Although the example above is fairly straightforward, it shows several kinds of translations:
+Although the example above is fairly straightforward, it shows several kinds of differences being translated:

+- **New flags:** JavaScript regexes don't support flag `x` for insignificant whitespace and comments.
-- **New syntax:** JavaScript doesn't include the `(?x)` free-spacing modifier and `\h` hex-digit shorthand.
+- **New syntax:** JavaScript doesn't include standalone flag modifiers like `(?x)` or the `\h` hex-digit shorthand. *Note: ES2025 added support for flag groups like `(?i:…)`.*
-- **Different rules:** JavaScript doesn't allow duplicate group names in the same alternation path, requires a prefix and specific casing for Unicode scripts like `Greek`, and requires nested character classes for intersection of union and ranges.
-Oniguruma's `{…}` quantifiers allow an implicit `0` min.
+- **Different syntax rules:** JavaScript doesn't allow duplicate group names in the same alternation path, requires a prefix and specific casing for Unicode scripts like `Greek`, requires nested character classes for intersection of union and ranges, and doesn't allow an implicit `0` min for `{…}` quantifiers.
 - **Different behavior:** Oniguruma's `\d` is Unicode-based by default, backreferences to duplicate group names match the captured value of any of the groups, and `(…)` groups are noncapturing by default if named groups are present.

+Many advanced features are supported that would produce more complicated transformations.

+> [!NOTE]
-- **Subclass-based emulation:** The `(?>…)` atomic group shown in the result was a simplification for readability.
+> The `(?>…)` atomic group shown in the result was a simplification for readability.
 Since JavaScript doesn't support atomic groups, the actual result uses `(?=(\2|\1))\3` for the same effect, and then uses a `RegExp` subclass to automatically remove the added capturing group from reported matches.

-Many advanced features are supported that would produce more complicated transformations.

 This next example shows support for Unicode case folding with mixed case-sensitivity.
 Notice that code points `ſ` ([U+017F](https://codepoints.net/U+017F)) and `K` ([U+212A](https://codepoints.net/U+212A)) are added to the second, case-insensitive range if using a `target` prior to `ES2025`, and that modern JavaScript regex features (like flag groups) are used if supported by the `target`.